This post is also available in: Spanish

-In the early part of 2019, Mintos launched Invest & Access, which is a tool that lets us choose from three different investment strategies.
+In 2019, Mintos launched Invest & Access, which is a tool that lets us choose from three different investment strategies.
 They are basically pre-configured auto-invest systems, with the added bonus of having immediate liquidity through the secondary market if you need the funds invested for other purposes.

 The inclusion of a debit card within the Mintos platform also means that investors will now have a very easy way of spending the profits from their investments.
 Instead of having to request a withdrawal and wait a few days for the money to get to their account (minus potential fees), investors will now be able to pay directly with their Mintos debit card.

-I think it’s also worth mentioning that last year they launched a currency exchange featuring transparent exchange rates and fair fees, which allows investors to exchange money at a lower cost than through banks.
+I think it’s also worth mentioning that in 2018 Mintos launched a currency exchange featuring transparent exchange rates and fair fees, which allows investors to exchange money at a lower cost than through banks.
 Yet another advantage that makes things easier for us investors.
 I’ve written about this particular feature on my post about optimising for lower currency exchange costs in a separate post.